yashmanne/Benning_Simple/README.md

 ## First Steps
 On the Lab MacBook:

-Download data to the Desktop and then copy to the HPCC.
-Copying can be done by opening terminal and run:
+Download zipped data to the Desktop, unzip it, and upload it to the HPCC.
+This can be done in two ways: through an online GUI, or through the terminal.

+**Online GUI:** Go to https://ondemand.hpcc.msu.edu and navigate to `Files` -> `Home Directory`.
+Here, you can navigate through the GUI to the correct folder and hit the blue `Upload` button to upload the folder.

+**Terminal:** Open terminal and run:

 ```bash
 scp -r ~/Desktop/FileFolder <username>@hpcc.msu.edu:FileFolder
 ```
 This will prompt you to enter a password for your HPCC account.

 Next, access the HPCC via terminal: